mocaspike150/mocaspike150.github.io/draft/stories/2019-04-03-flower-drum-song-and-mabel-wing.md

 cabaret thrived in Chinatowns in the 1940s and 1950s.
 Mae Wing (in the middle) performed as an ensemble dancer in this well-known musical when it first came out.
 After winning the “Miss Chinatown” in New York Chinese community, 17-year-old Mae was encouraged to try out for the show business by reluctantly against her parents’ wishes and achieved great success in the musical.
-She was also made “Miss Flower Drum,” official delegate to represent the theatrical troupe and continued in the role in conjunction with the release of the film version in 1961.
-Mae stayed with the show for three years, in New York and on the road, until starting her career in the dancing company of the Hawaiian Room in Lexington Hotel.
-The musical gave an opportunity to young Chinese American girls like Mae to have a better career as a dancer but also created an oriental visual landscape to reinforce the racial segregation of Asian women.